Main illustration: Gel Jamlang

 Deconstructing your visual into individual elements can help you identify additional pieces of information your team will need to understand the larger insight.

 When your visual story is in place, it’s time to add a title to each slide.
 Rather than simply describing the visual itself, add active titles.
-Active titles add all-important context as you move from slide to slide.
+Active titles add all-important context as you move from slide to slide, helping your audience understand what they should be thinking along with the visual.
+The title should concisely capture the key point you’re trying to make.
+When I’m done with a section of a presentation, I skim through reading only the titles – if the story doesn’t flow, or I can’t understand the point of one slide, that means I need to keep reworking the titles.
 With titles and diagrams finalised, the last step is to flesh out the presentation as you normally would.

 Active titles can support your story and bring visuals to life.
 It also means that anyone at your company can reference them at a later date.